EvgenyDos/ansible-cloudformations-lab/docs/README.operator.md

     └── linux

 These subdirectories called **exams**.
-When you assign the `linux` exam to a person, the tasks from subdirectory `linux` are taken.
+When you assign the `linux` exam to a person, the tasks from subdirectory `linux` are involved.

 ### Exams

 As already said, currently there are three exams `linux`, `docker`, and `ansible`.
-Actually there is only one a fully developed exam is `linux`.
+So far there is only one a fully developed exam, that is `linux`.

 If you'd like to rename existed or create new exams (subdirectories) those changes should be reflected in __Ansible Tower__.